fledge-iot/fledge/docs/91_version_history.rst

        - An issue that cause notifications for asset whose names contain special characters has been resolved.
        - The asset tracker was not correctly adding entries to the asset tracker, this has now been resolved.
        - An intermittent issue that prevented the notification service being enabled on the Buster release on Raspberry Pi has been resolved.
-       - An intermittent problem that woudl prevent the north sending process to fail has been resolved.
+       - An intermittent problem that would prevent the north sending process to fail has been resolved.
        - Performance improvements have been made to the installation of new packages from the package repository from within the Fledge API and user interface.
        - It is now possible to reuse the name of a north process after deleting one with the same name.
        - The incorrect HTTP error code is returned by the asset summary API call if an asset does not exist, this has now been resolved.